invent-framework/invent/README.md

 They are, in order of complexity (simple first):

 * `hello` - it displays "Hello, world!" with PyperCard.
-* `hello_interactive` - a simple interactive application that prompts users to enter their name, and click a button for a friendly greeting.
+* `hello interactive` - a simple interactive application that prompts users to enter their name, and click a button for a friendly greeting.
 * `temperatures` - convert between celsius and fahrenheit, whilst handling errors.
 * `card carousel` - a demonstration of automatic advance to the next card after N seconds.
+* `loosey goosey` - a goose based honking-as-a-service application to demonstrate PyperCard's audio capabilities.
 * `calculator` - a simple calculator demonstrating a recursive single card app.
 * `alchemyst` - an atmospheric point and click adventure game in the style of the classic Myst (built using the original HyperCard).